 How to Use Scrivener to Organise and Write a Novel | Ask Me Anything on Writing Ep 002

 Welcome to the second Ask Me Anything on Writing Episode.
 From this episode onwards, I’ve made a few changes to this show.
-The most significant being, I will only answer one question per episode to keep the AMA show short and to the point.
+The most significant is I will only answer one question per episode to keep the AMA show short and to the point.
 I’ve noticed that a lot of the content on this channel tends to run on the longer side, so I want this to be a little different.
-But, due to the topic of organising and writing a story in scrivener, this video will be a lot longer.
+But, due to the topic of organising and writing a story in Scrivener*, this video will be a lot longer.